RenderKit/ospray/doc/api.md

 (coarsest level) of refinement.

-In particular, OSPRay's / Open VKL's AMR implementation was designed to cover Berger-Colella [1] and Chombo [2] AMR data.
+In particular, OSPRay's / Open VKL's AMR implementation was designed to cover Berger-Colella [1]\ and Chombo\ [2] AMR data.
 The `method` parameter above determines the interpolation method used when sampling the volume.

+OSP_AMR_CURRENT
-* `OSP_AMR_CURRENT` finds the finest refinement level at that cell and interpolates through this "current" level
+: finds the finest refinement level at that cell and interpolates through this "current" level

+OSP_AMR_FINEST
-* `OSP_AMR_FINEST` will interpolate at the closest existing cell in the volume-wide finest refinement level regardless of the sample cell's level
+: will interpolate at the closest existing cell in the volume-wide finest refinement level regardless of the sample cell's level

+OSP_AMR_OCTANT
-* `OSP_AMR_OCTANT` interpolates through all available refinement levels
+: interpolates through all available refinement levels at that cell.
-* at that
-  cell.
 This method avoids discontinuities at refinement level boundaries at the cost of performance

-Details and more information can be found in the publication for the implementation [3].
+Details and more information can be found in the publication for the implementation\ [3].

 1. M.J.
 Berger and P. Colella, "Local adaptive mesh refinement for shock hydrodynamics."
 Journal of Computational Physics 82.1 (1989):